Cook - Butler Wilson

-The Cook is responsible for the preparation of the food requirements of the daily menu with concern for quality, appeal, presentation, cleanliness, safety, and cost; responsible for maintaining the kitchen in a clean, safe, and orderly fashion.
+- Is Responsible for the preparation of the food requirements of the daily menu with concern for quality, appeal, presentation, cleanliness, safety, and cost.
+Responsible for maintaining the kitchen in a clean, safe, and orderly fashion.

 - Assists in the ongoing training of kitchen personnel.

 - Maintains the kitchen, kitchen equipment, and related areas in a safe and sanitary condition at all times.
 Corrects or reports any safety and sanitation hazards.